privacytools/blog.privacytools.io/collections/_posts/2019-08-22-self-hosting-a-shadowsocks-vpn-with-outline.md

 Please note that **like any VPN**, Outline/Shadowsocks cannot provide nearly the same degree of anonymity as projects like Tor.
 The primary use-case of Outline and VPNs in general is to keep your traffic hidden from malicious Internet Service Providers and nation-wide mass surveillance.
 It's a great solution for protecting your data on public wifi networks, but if you want to stay hidden from attackers targeting *you*, there's better tools for the job elsewhere.

 Outline is developed by Jigsaw, which is a subsidiary of Alphabet Inc (Google).
-It is important to note that Jigsaw or Google cannot see your internet traffic when using Outline, because you will be installing the actual Outline Server on your own machine, not Google's.
+It is important to note that neither Jigsaw nor Google can see your internet traffic when using Outline, because you will be installing the actual Outline Server on your own machine, not Google's.
 Outline is completely open source and was audited in [2017](https://s3.amazonaws.com/outline-vpn/static_downloads/ros-report.pdf) by Radically Open Security and in [2018](https://s3.amazonaws.com/outline-vpn/static_downloads/cure53-report.pdf) by Cure53, and both security firms supported Jigsaw's security claims.
 For more information on the data Jigsaw is able to collect when using Outline, see their [article on data collection](https://support.getoutline.org/s/article/Data-collection).

 ### Prerequisites